AmandaCiliberto/RediSchool-js-2/LAB_1.md

   git push origin master
   ```

-- Create a Pull Request so that your TAs can check your work.
+- Optional: create a Pull Request with your work.

 ## Instructions